 Lord, I thank you right now for my husband, _____.
 I pray You would be with him wherever he goes.
 (Joshua 1:9) Protect him and keep him safe from harm.
 Keep him away from any kind of accident, sickness, or any other sort of destruction the evil one may have planned.
 I pray _______ would fear no evil as You are always with him, guiding him and directing him to a straight path.
 (Ps 23:4)

 Give _____ discernment so as not to take any unnecessary risks or walk into a place of danger.
 Keep him safe from the enemy who is out to kill, steal, and destroy.
 (John 10:10) May all plans be thwarted and canceled by whoever may wish to harm him.
-God, I ask for You to be his refuge and his strength, and ever-present help in trouble.
+God, I ask for You to be his refuge and his strength, and an ever-present help in trouble.
 (Ps 46:1)

 Believe me, this kind of prayer is how to change your husband.